AspirinCode/NPDatabase-NPRules/README.md

 ## Add new structure data to NPDatabase
 _All scripts in Add_new_structure directory_

-Scripts:
--	Parse_new_input.py
--	Create_molconvert_input.py
--	Create_temp_structure_table.py
--	Update_NPDatabase.py

 __Step 1:__
 Input: New structure data
 Script: parse_new_input.py
 Output: text file with external_source_id and the isomeric/ canoninal SMILES

 Since each database with structure data uses different formats to store its data, first the data must be parsed.
 The minimal input requirements are the structures SMILES, the external source identifier and the name of the database where the new structure data comes from.
 The script, parse_new_input.py, can be used which has to be customized according to the input.
 The output of this script contains the external_source_id and the isomeric/ canoninal SMILES generated with RDKit.

 __Step 2:__
 Input: text file with external_source_id and the isomeric/ canoninal SMILES
 Script: create_molconvert_input.py
 Output: csv file with external source id and SMILES

 The output from step 1, then can be used to check whether the structure is already present in NPDatabase.
 Structures which are not yet present in NPDatabase will be written into a csv file suitable for the molconvert pipeline.